 Short on cash and trying to start a new business?
 Testing and launching your idea doesn't need to break the bank.

-This article explains eight ways you can start up with little to no money.
+This blog explains eight ways you can start up with little to no money.
 The aim is to get you thinking about the different ways to launch a business.

 We've highlighted resources that can help you learn more.

 What skills can you offer?
 Do you have expertise that could help other business owners?

 Whether it's taking Instagram photos or building a cash-flow forecast, you can try to exchange services with other business owners.

 You'll get the help you need and build useful relationships for the future.
 Start networking and think about how you can offer value.

 People want to help, so make it easy for them.
 If you need advice or support, start small and put effort into the relationship.